sciZer0/7/v/README.md

 We should form a Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators. *More on this below.*

-From this new vision, in particular, each code or idea that becomes known must be free.
+From this new vision, in particular, each code or idea that becomes known must be free. *Code in the crypto industry, mostly, is already open and free.*

 Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.